Course summary

 Assessment method

-Students of the MSc in International Relations will be assessed through a range of methods, including essays, briefing notes, book reviews, portfolios, individual and group oral presentations, action research, political role play, simulations, standard examinations, as well as a sustained piece of academic work in the form of a thesis, all of which take account of two key interdependent aspects: The acquisition of relevant knowledge and understanding in the area of International Relations; and The development of academic style and practical skills in the area of International Relations and the Security Studies Specialism.
+Students of the MSc Security & International Relations will be assessed through a range of methods, including essays, book reviews, portfolios, oral presentations, political role play, simulations, as well as a sustained piece of academic work in the form of a thesis, all of which take account of two key interdependent aspects: The acquisition of relevant knowledge and understanding in the areas of Security and International Relations; and The development of academic style and practical skills that form the basis of graduate employability.
 Accordingly, assessment procedures are designed to test the acquisition and needs of graduate students in terms of their newly attainment and management of broad areas of knowledge and understanding in their chosen subject area, as well as the various transferrable skills by which that knowledge is acquired.

 Entry requirements

-Our standard offer for accepting students onto the MSc in International Relations is a 2:1, preferably in directly relatable subjects within the social and political sciences, including previous study in the area of international relations, although cognate subjects including history, law, comparative studies, or the broader range of sociology and psychology will also be considered providing undergraduate marks obtained are robust enough.
+Our standard offer is a 2:2 or above, preferably in directly relatable subjects within the social and political sciences.
+This can include previous study in the area of international relations, although cognate subjects including history, law, comparative studies, or the broader range of sociology and psychology will also be considered providing undergraduate marks obtained are robust enough.
+This is in addition to two letters of recommendation, and a brief personal statement outlining interest and areas of specialism being considered, as well as a complete CV.
+The University has a well-established Accreditation of Prior Certificated Learning (APCL) and Accreditation of Prior Experiential Learning (APEL) structure in operation.
+Students without previous qualifications may be accepted as part of this process.

 Fees and funding